wmgroot/servicer/README.md

 By default, all service-step dependencies will also be executed.
 If you will like to disable this behavior, use the `--ignore_dependencies` flag.

+If you would like to execute a test run of servicer without actually executing any service-steps, you can add the `--dry` flag.

+To set the desired logging level (debug, info, warn, error), use the `--log_level` flag.

+For a complete list of flags and options that can be provided to the `servicer` command, please see `servicer --help`.

 ## Configuration ##
 `.servicer/services.yaml` must be present at the root of your project. `servicer/builtin/defaults.yaml` (https://github.com/wmgroot/servicer/blob/master/servicer/builtin/defaults.yaml) contains default values and descriptions of the values you can provide in `.servicer/services.yaml`.